anh0001/rt1_robot/README.md

 ## Project Overview

 RT1 Robot is a ROS 2-based project for controlling and managing the RT1 robotic platform.
-This project provides a comprehensive software stack for robot navigation, hardware interfacing, and sensor integration.
+This project provides a comprehensive software stack for robot navigation, hardware interfacing, and sensor integration, including support for the Hokuyo LiDAR.

 ## Repository Structure